sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_2_public_embedding/embedding_2_public_embedding.md

 Notice that we only show the Dashboard since we decided to embed only that.

-You should see the webpage with the Title and the iframe embed below as show:
+You should see the webpage with the title and the iframe embed below as show:

 ![Alt text](assets/public11.png)